Scalable javascript framework

 In the following example, two plain javascript functions will be instantiated and injected.

-// simple function that will be injected into the model
+method used to map objects that are not meant to be instantiated.// simple function that will be injected into the model

 // a boolean dependency is injected